qnxor/macoh/README.md

 macoh
 =====

-Small tool which automatically downloads and installs the needed tools and a video, then transcodes (x264) the video using all cores, monitoring CPU temperature and frequency which are then plotted versus time.
+Small tool for Mac OS X that automatically downloads and installs the needed tools and a video, then transcodes (x264) the video using all cores, monitoring CPU temperature and frequency which are then plotted versus time.
 Overheating and/or throttling, if any, are easily spotted.

 I use it, but help with testing will be appreciated.
 For now, this automatically does the following: